COVID: EU now also backs mix-and-match vaccines | DW | 07.12.2021

 As of Tuesday (7.12.2021), the European Medicines Agency and the European Centre for Disease Prevention and Control expressly recommend the use of mix-and-match vaccinations, consisting of both vector-based and mRNA vaccines to fight COVID-19.

 This comes as Matthew Snape, a virologist at the University of Oxford in England, says a large study into mix-and-match vaccinations, with patients, was showing positive results.
-Snape is lead researcher on the study and was speaking to the Reuters news agency.
+Snape is the lead researcher of the study and was speaking to Reuters news agency.

 Following its approval by the European Medicines Agency in January, the COVID-19AstraZeneca vaccine was administered to all adults in Germany.
 After discovering that especially younger women who received the shot faced an increased risk of dangerous blood clots in the brain, Germany's Standing Committee on Vaccination (Stiko) in April recommended limiting the use of AstraZeneca to people aged over 60.